mess42/pyrate/README.md

 - check whether import of scipy is successful by importing scipy itself
 - load Pyrate Workbench

 Please test this workflow.
-If there is anything incorrect, please file an issue.
+If there is anything incorrect, please fill an issue.

 IRC
 ---